mjishnu/pypdl/README.md

 ### Examples

-Here is an example that demonstrates how to use pypdl library to download a file using headers, proxies, timeout and authentication:
+Here is an example that demonstrates how to use pypdl library to download a file using headers, proxy and timeout:

 ```py
 import aiohttp